rakeshsankhla7733/Video-Editing-Portfolio/README.md

 5. **Delivery:** Providing the finished product in the required formats.
 ---

-Thank you for visiting my portfolio!
-I look forward to connecting with fellow creatives and potential clients.
+Thank you for visiting my portfolio.